Nimsalcade/MistralAI-OCR/README.md

 2. **File Type & Source Selection:**
    Choose whether you want to process a **PDF** or an **Image** and select the source type—either via a URL or by uploading a file.

+3. **Advanced PDF Settings (for large documents):**
+   For PDFs, you can configure the chunk size for splitting large documents.
+This helps process PDFs with hundreds of pages.

-3. **Processing:**
+4. **Processing:**
    Click the **Process** button to send the document to the Mistral OCR API.
 The app then:
    - Displays a preview of the document in the left column.
    - Shows the extracted OCR results in the right column.
-   - Provides a download link for the OCR output.
+   - Provides download links for the OCR output in multiple formats.

-4. **Download:**
+5. **Download:**
-   Click the download link to save the OCR result as a text file without refreshing the page.
+   Click the download link to save the OCR result as JSON, TXT, or MD file.
+Downloads preserve the original filename.

 ## Code Overview